Nikotastic/Nikotastic/README.md

 ###

-<p align="left">Soy programadora, manejo tanto front como backend y un poco de ciberseguridad</p>
+<p align="left">I am a programmer, I handle both front and backend and a little bit of cybersecurity.</p>

 ###